cnellington/cnellington.github.io/_posts/2023-04-16-househunting.md

 $$\epsilon^n \leq \delta$$

 $$n > log_{\epsilon}(\delta)$$

-Where the union factorizes because each observation is independent (one apartment quality doesn't affect another).

 Now we have a nice closed-form answer for how many options we should consider before committing!